jamesnulliu/jamesnulliu.github.io/content/blogs/apc-sd-and-sf/index.md

 ### 2.1.
 Introduction

-Speculative decoding {{<href text="Leviathan et al., 2023" url="https://arxiv.org/abs/2211.17192">}} is a key technique in reducing latency during token generation in large language models (LLMs).
-This approach leverages smaller models to handle simpler token predictions while utilizing larger models to verify or adjust those predictions.
-By doing this, speculative decoding accelerates generation without sacrificing accuracy, making it a lossless yet highly efficient method for optimizing LLM performance.

-Why can speculative decoding reduce latency?
 Traditionally, LLMs generate tokens one at a time in an autoregressive manner.
 For example, given a prompt, the model generates three tokens T1, T2, T3, each requiring a separate forward pass.
 Speculative decoding transforms this process by allowing multiple tokens to be proposed and verified in one forward pass.

 Here's how the process works: